Chapter 1 Trends in the prevalence of smoking

 1.6 Prevalence of smoking—teenagers

-Most adults who smoke started smoking when they were teenagers,1,2 therefore preventing tobacco use among young people is an integral part of ending the tobacco epidemic.3 Encouraging Australian data show that in 2022/2023, the prevalence of smoking among teenagers was at its lowest since surveys began almost four decades earlier.4 Also encouraging is that those who are taking up smoking are doing so later in their teen years.
-In 2016, the average age of initiation of tobacco use was 16.4 years, which was a statistically significant increase from 16.2 years in 2013 and 15.6 years in 1995.5 An estimated 14,503 Australian school children progressed from experimental to established smoking behaviour [1] in 2017,6,7 down from 16,586 in 2014,8 17,900 in 2011,9 and 22,077 in 2005.10
+Most adults who smoke started smoking when they were teenagers,1,2 therefore preventing tobacco use among young people is an integral part of ending the tobacco epidemic.3 Encouraging Australian data shows that in 2022/2023, the prevalence of smoking among teenagers was at its lowest since surveys began almost four decades earlier, and those who are taking up smoking are doing so later in their teen years.4,5 In 2022/2023, the average age of initiation of tobacco use was 16.6 years, and while the average age of initiation has remained stable since 2019, it has substantially increased from 15.7 years in 2001.5 Moreover, an estimated 5,271 Australian school children progressed from experimental to established smoking behaviouri in 2022/2023,4 down from 14,488 in 2017,6,7 16,586 in 2014,8 17,900 in 2011,9 and 22,077 in 2005.10

 1.6.1 Latest estimates of prevalence of smoking among teenagers